determined-ai/determined/examples/experimental/trial/omniglot_protonet_pytorch/README.md

      `det -m <master host:port> experiment create -f 20way1shot.yaml . `

 ### Expected Result
-For 20-way 1-shot classification on Omniglot, this implementation should reach ~96% test accuracy  in 200 steps and converge to over 97% (beating the published 96% result in the original paper).
+For 20-way 1-shot classification on Omniglot, this implementation should reach ~96% test accuracy in 20k batches and converge to over 97% (beating the published 96% result in the original paper).
 See an example learning curve below.
 ![](omniglot_20w1s.png)